masakis1998/FutureList/README.md

 * lxml
 * tkinter, time, requests (should be already installed with python)

-To install those follow this:
+To install those, follow this:

 install Node.js (https://nodejs.org)